Joe-Barrett/osoui-compose-files/docs/src/pubsub.rst

 When subscription to an attribute is made, the Webjive suite establishes the type of polling mechanism that attribute uses.
 With this knowledge the Webjive suite determines and selects the most appropriate way to interact with Tango.
 If Tango events are set up for that attribute, they will be used.
 However if they aren't the Webjive suite reverts back to using the original mechanism of TangoGQL polling the attribute then publishing updates to the webjive user interface when it changes.

-This page shows how to set up the Webjive suite public / subscribe (pub/sub) mechanism using the ‘tangotest’ and ‘webjivetestdevice’ tango device servers.
+This page shows how to set up the Webjive suite publish / subscribe (pub/sub) mechanism using the ‘tangotest’ and ‘webjivetestdevice’ tango device servers.
 When setting up pub/sub for your own tango devices, you should substitute the aforementioned tango devices with your own.

-To follow this guide you will need to have an instance of webjive suite and Tango Jive running locally.
+To follow this guide you will need to have an instance of Webjive suite and Tango Jive running locally.
 The easiest way of doing this is to use the images available through the Gitlab repository ska-engineering-ui-compose-utils.